Dr-Chen-Xiaoyu/Dr-Chen-Xiaoyu.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: PhD in Neuroscience (fMRI), PostDoc in Computational Neuroscience (large-scale modeling)
+subtitle: PhD in Neuroscience, PostDoc in Computational Neuroscience

 profile:
   align: right